Mental image: In experimental psychology

 The previously mentioned and numerous related studies have led to a relative consensus within cognitive science, psychology, neuroscience, and philosophy on the neural status of mental images.
 In general, researchers agree that, while there is no homunculus inside the head viewing these mental images, our brains do form and maintain mental images as image-like wholes.
 The problem of exactly how these images are stored and manipulated within the human brain, in particular within language and communication, remains a fertile area of study.

 One of the longest-running research topics on the mental image has basis on the fact that people report large individual differences in the vividness of their images.
 Special questionnaires have been developed to assess such differences, including the Vividness of Visual Imagery Questionnaire (VVIQ) developed by David Marks.
 Laboratory studies have suggested that the subjectively reported variations in imagery vividness are associated with different neural states within the brain and also different cognitive competences such as the ability to accurately recall information presented in pictures Rodway, Gillies and Schepman used a novel long-term change detection task to determine whether participants with low and high vividness scores on the VVIQ2 showed any performance differences.
 Rodway et al. found that high vividness participants were significantly more accurate at detecting salient changes to pictures compared to low-vividness participants.
 This replicated an earlier study.

 Recent studies have found that individual differences in VVIQ scores can be used to predict changes in a person's brain while visualizing different activities.
 Functional magnetic resonance imaging (fMRI) was used to study the association between early visual cortex activity relative to the whole brain while participants visualized themselves or another person bench pressing or stair climbing.
 Reported image vividness correlates significantly with the relative fMRI signal in the visual cortex.
 Thus, individual differences in the vividness of visual imagery can be measured objectively.

-Logie, Pernet, Buonocore and Della Sala (2011) used behavioural and fMRI data for mental rotation from individuals reporting vivid and poor imagery on the VVIQ.
+Logie et al (2011) used behavioural and fMRI data for mental rotation from individuals reporting vivid and poor imagery on the VVIQ.
 Groups differed in brain activation patterns suggesting that the groups performed the same tasks in different ways.
 These findings help to explain the lack of association previously reported between VVIQ scores and mental rotation performance.

+Beyond visual imagery is the Plymouth Sensory Imagery Questionnaire which measures seven senses.
+This form of imagery assessment correlates with the VVIQ for visual imagery and shows how other senses vary dependent on individual differences.